Bounds for the sampling discretization error and their applications to the universal sampling discretization: Introduction

-In particular, we aim to establish general connections between the sequence of optimal errors of descritization and the sequence of the entropy numbers of a given functional class.
+The special case when $W$ is a unit $L_p$ ball of some finite dimensional subspace was already thoroughly studied (see \cite{DKT}, \cite{DT22}, \cite{Kos}, \cite{LT}).
+The main aim of this paper is to establish general connections between the sequence of optimal errors of discretization and the sequence of the entropy numbers of a given functional class.
+This continues the classical direction of proving inequalities between asymptotic characteristics of function classes.
+One of the most famous results in this area is the Carl's inequality (see \cite{Ca}).
 We recall that for a set $W$ in a Banach space $X$ (or in a linear space with the semi-norm $\|\cdot\|_X)$ the entropy numbers are defined as follows:

 where $B_X(y,\e):=\{x\in X\colon \|x-y\|_X \le \e\}$.
 In our definition of $\e_k(W,X)$ we require $y^j\in W$.
 In the standard one this restriction is not imposed.
 However, it is well known that these characteristics may differ at most by the factor 2 (see \cite[page 208]{VTbook}).